AtlasOfLivingAustralia/helm-charts/airflow-storage/README.md

 # airflow-storage

-This chart sets up persitence volumes and claims for the airflow chart
+This chart sets up persistence volumes and claims for the airflow chart

 ```bash
 helm install airflow-storage . -f ../common-values.yaml